IsaacScript/isaacscript/docs/basic-javascript.md

 // TypeScript code
 declare const InfinityTrueCoopInterface: null | unknown;
 if (InfinityTrueCoopInterface !== null) {
-  // The user has the True Coop mod enabled, so now do something }
+  // The user has the True Co-op mod enabled, so now do something }
 ```